lakiet1609/Deploy-Tomato-Diseases-Classification-onto-AWS-/README.md

 1. Setting up custom log
 2. Adding all the common function in utils

+# THE PROCEDURE OF PROJECT CONTAINS:
+- DATA INGESTION
+- BASE MODEL

 # 4 Proceed the workflow repeatedly for each part
 1. Update config.yaml
 2. Update params.yaml